Whale watching from Reykjavik with a model company

 Monitoring and reducing CO2 emissions

 We also monitor our CO2 emission and take action to reduce our emissions.
-We have managed to reduce our total emissions between years now for the past few years and are very happy about that.
+We have managed to reduce our emissions for the past few years.
+This makes us very happy.
 Elding is also a founding member of the Icelandic Wetland Foundation (Votlendissjóðurinn).
 We think it’s a great way to carbon offset a part of our operation.

 Supporting Reykjavik Pride

-I could go on and on but I think these few examples gives a bit of an insight!
+I could go on and on but I think these few examples give a bit of insight!

 What is your favorite tour by Elding and why?

-As you mentioned Elding has teamed up with other local partners like ATV companies, horse back riding, day tours etc, but Elding operates activities on sea.
-My personal favourite Elding tour would have to be our whale watching!
+As you mentioned Elding has teamed up with other local partners like ATV companies, horseback riding, day tours, etc. Elding operates activities on the sea.
+My personal favorite Elding tour would have to be our whale watching!
 I never get bored of sailing out, looking at the beautiful scenery around me with the city in the back, mount Esja and Akrafjall on one side, Snæfellsjökull glacier in a distance and Reykjanes peninsula on the other side.
-Sometimes I even feel that the whales are just an extra but the excitement is always there when we see them!
-They make you somehow feel so small when they come up to the water surface and suddenly you feel like you know so little about what hides underneath the water surface!
+Sometimes I feel that the whales are just an extra.
+However, the excitement is always there when we see them!
+They make you feel so small when they come up to the water surface.
+You feel like you know so little about what hides underneath the water surface!

-Do you have favorite places or activities in Iceland apart the tours Elding offers?
-Could you share those with my readers?
+Do you have favorite places or activities in Iceland apart from the tours Elding offers?

-My all time favourite places are actually two but I can’t choose between the south coast and Breiðafjörður.
-Everytime I drive the South coast I can’t believe how insanely beautiful it is.
+My all-time favorite places are actually two.
+I can’t choose between the south coast and Breiðafjörður.
+Every time I drive the South coast I can’t believe how insanely beautiful it is.
 The mountains, waterfalls, black sand beaches and even the glacier lagoon.
 The islands on Breiðafjörður are a big part of me as well.
-I spent my summers there as a kid collecting eggs, eiderdown, hunting seabirds and fishing.
+I spent my summers there as a kid collecting eggs, eiderdown, hunting seabirds, and fishing.
 It was like going back 100 years in time.

 Great advice from somebody that works for a model Icelandic whale watching company, thank you!